akka/akka/akka-docs/src/main/paradox/cluster-client.md

 are entirely dynamic and the entire cluster might shut down or crash, be restarted on new addresses.
 Since the client will be stopped in that case a monitoring actor can watch it and upon `Terminate` a new set of initial contacts can be fetched and a new cluster client started.

+## Migration to Akka gRPC

+We recommend using [Akka gRPC](https://doc.akka.io/docs/akka-grpc/current/index.html) over using Cluster Client.
+Before reading the migration guide it is advised to understand Akka gRPC.

+### Migration steps

+The migration sample illustrates an approach to migrate from the deprecated Cluster Client to Akka gRPC, with minimal changes to your existing code.
+It is meant to be further adjusted to your requirements and use case (FIXME #26175 add link for scala sample, currently in PR, and a java sample).

+#### Cluster Client functions in Akka gRPC:

+* Initial contact points (Akka gRPC Service Discovery)
+* Heartbeat messages and Failure Detection (Akka gRPC connections)
+* Publishing to a named topic (Akka gRPC Send to Receptionist key)
+* Messages and routing, for example one-to-one and one-to-all, are delegated to the Akka gRPC client.
+Additionally for a simplified migration path,
+@ref[Distributed Pub Sub](distributed-pub-sub.md) is also leveraged.
+However a better solution is to move fully to Akka gRPC.